tlazaro/texture-packer-plugin/README.md

 First step is to add the plugin to the current project.
 Read the [SBT documentation on Plugins](http://www.scala-sbt.org/release/docs/Extending/Plugins#using-a-binary-sbt-plugin) for more information.

-The plugin is already staged on Sonatype and is pending approval to be allowed in Maven Central.
+The plugin is now hosted on Maven Central so there is no need to add a resolver.

-On the `project/plugins.sbt` files add the following lines:
+On the `project/plugins.sbt` file add the following line:

     addSbtPlugin("com.starkengine" % "texture-packer-plugin" % "0.2")